ethantkoenig/lotsoffiles2/bible/kt/sanctuary.md

 The term "sanctuary" literally means "holy place" and refers to a place that God has made sacred and holy.
 It also can refer to a place that provides protection and safety.

-* In the Old Testament, the term "sanctuary" is often used to refer to the tabernacle or temple building where the "holy place" and "most holy place" were located.
+* In the Old Testament, the term "sanctuary" was often used to refer to the tabernacle or temple building where the "holy place" and "most holy place" were located.
 * God referred to the sanctuary as the place where he lived among his people, the Israelites.
 * He also called himself a "sanctuary" or safe place for his people where they can find protection.